0xd3ba/among-llms/README.md

 > Currently, this project only supports **local OpenAI** Ollama models.
 > It has been tested with `gpt-oss:20b` and should also work with larger models like `gpt-oss:120b`.
 >
-> If you would like to experiment with a different Ollama model -- whether hosted locally or online, please refer to
+> If you would like to experiment with a different model -- whether hosted locally or online, please refer to
-> [Supporting Other Ollama Models](docs/ollama.md) for instructions.
+> [Supporting Other Models](docs/ollama.md) for instructions.
 Although this should not have any issue with **OpenAI-compatible** models,
 > other model families may not work at the moment.
+Please refer to [Currently Supported Models](#currently-supported-models)
+> section for a list of models supported and known issues with the models.

 ### Configuration and Usage